Police: 4-year-old boy shot and killed in North Philadelphia during home invasion

-PHILADELPHIA (WPVI) -- Police said a 4-year-old boy was shot and killed during a home invasion in North Philadelphia early Thursday.
+PHILADELPHIA (WPVI) -- A North Philadelphia man told police his son was shot and killed during a home invasion early Thursday.

 Crime scene investigators and detectives are collecting evidence at the home on Lambert Street near West Susquehanna Avenue.